defold/defold.github.io/llms/examples/sprite/texture_scrolling.md

 # Texture scrolling

-This example shows how tint a sprite at run-time
+This example shows how scroll the texture in the runtime using Texture Transform 2D Vertex Attribute, without using the sprite in the world space.

 [Project files](https://github.com/defold/examples/tree/master/sprite/texture_scrolling)